Google Pixel 5 killer feature revealed — iPhone 12 can’t beat this

 Now this is innovation.
 The new Google Pixel 5 and Google Pixel 4a 5G are chock-full of upgrades, from 5G connectivity to powerful new camera features.
-But there's one killer feature here that I wish every phone had.
+But there's one killer feature here that I wish every phone had, including the upcoming iPhone 12.

 The Pixel 5 and Pixel 4a 5G have a new Google Assistant feature called Hold for Me, which builds on Google's machine learning capabilities.
 It's the same type of intelligence that make Google Duplex possible, which makes reservations for you via AI.